Dog Ear Cleaners Buyer's Guide

 Ear mites are much more common in puppies than large dogs due to the former's immune system not being as strong as the latter.
 However, large dogs, too, can fall prey to ear mites, especially if they tend to roam around outside.

-It's important to note that these infections, if not taken care of in time, can lead to a bruised or broken skin, or even ruptured ear canals.
-This would not only make it more painful for the dog, but also harder to treat the infections.
+It’s important to note that these infections, if not taken care of in time, can lead to a bruised or broken skin, or even ruptured ear canals.
+This would not only make it more painful for the dog but also harder to treat the infections.

 Many dog ear cleaners cannot be applied directly on bruised or broken skin (or when treating ruptured ear canals for that matter), so you may have to follow a more complicated treatment option.

-Finally, it's also not uncommon for dogs to end up catching a dog infection due to a foreign element making their way to your dog's ear.
-In such cases, it would be even more important to make sure that the cleaning solution reaches the ear canal of your dogs for a fast treatment.
+Finally, it’s also not uncommon for dogs to end up catching a dog infection due to a foreign element making its way to your dog’s ear.
+In such cases, it would be even more important to make sure that the cleaning solution reaches the ear canal of your dogs for fast treatment.

 Common Symptoms Of Ear Infections